 Keeping a few of these staples on hand will fuel you up in the morning, and give you the energy you need to start the unpacking process.

 This is essential, particularly if the water has yet to be turned on in your new home.
-Moving uses a lot of your energy, and it is important to stay hydrated.
+Moving burns a lot of energy, especially in the summer heat, so it is important to stay hydrated.

 5. For Your Bedroom

 Getting a new bedroom is always exciting, but it will feel even better if you’re completely prepared for it.

 Every bed needs a fresh set of sheets, particularly after a long day of moving when all you’ll want to do is fall asleep feeling warm and comfortable.
 After putting your beds together (one of the first things you should do upon arrival), go through the process of making them.
 Trust us, doing it earlier in the day will make you doubly happy to go to bed knowing that they are all ready for you.

 These can be included with your change of clothes, or they can be included in your bundle of fresh sheets.
 As long as they’re included!
 It may seem like a small thing, but having a clean pair of pajamas for every person to sleep in will make you feel even better.